 We have a proud history.
 Our first Board of Directors included Pearl S. Buck, a Nobel and Pulitzer Prize winner, along with Dr. Theodor Reik, a famous student of Dr. Sigmund Freud.
-In 1963, PMHC began the first 24/7 crisis line for emergency mental health services in the United States.As PMHC evolved, it developed a specialty treating children on the autism spectrum.
-In 2007, PMHC opened its Northeast Philadelphia Branch, which hosts the After-School Autism Program (ASAP), a specialized year-round therapeutic program for children 5-12 with Autism Spectrum Disorder (ASD).
+In 1963, PMHC began the first 24/7 crisis line for emergency mental health services in the United States.As PMHC evolved, we developed a specialty treating children on the autism spectrum.
+In 2007, PMHC opened the After-School Autism Program (ASAP), a specialized year-round therapeutic program for children 5-12 with Autism Spectrum Disorder (ASD).

-PMHC offers a variety of services: psychological and psychiatric testing and evaluations (including a comprehensive autism evaluation), children’s community based services such as Behavioral Health Rehabilitation Services (BHRS), individual and group therapies, and mobile mental health for adults.
-We also provide psychiatric services and medication management.
+PMHC offers a variety of services: psychological and psychiatric testing and evaluations (including a comprehensive autism evaluation), children’s community based services such as Behavioral Health Rehabilitation Services (BHRS), and individual and group therapies.
+We also provide psychiatric services and medication management for individuals in any of our other therapeutic services.
 We offer family and marriage counseling to the families of children who receive care from us and provide a variety of social skills and support groups, including a therapeutic After-School Program for elementary school children.

 All of our staff at PMHC are highly qualified professionals at the Master’s, Doctoral or MD level, and all are trained to work with children in order to provide specialized care at the highest standards.